 Data generated from the grants process will provide insight into how the evolving crisis is affecting nonprofits and individuals in the arts, cultural and historical sector, and what funders and investors can best do to respond.
 We will use this information to shape our own strategic investment as well as to bolster advocacy efforts that guide funders and government to effectively support recovery and resiliency in the years ahead.

-We have included a budget template that we hope will help you provide the information need for the panel to adequately review your financial situation.
-We also provided a sample completed budget as guidance.
+A budget template will be included in the Fund Guidelines and in the application to help you provide the information needed for our evaluators to adequately review your financial situation.
+A sample completed budget will also be provided for additional guidance.